backdrop-contrib/bee/Usage.md

 - `--profile=PROFILE` - The machine-name of the installation profile to use.
 Defaults to 'standard'.
 - `--langcode=LANGUAGE` - The short code of the default site language.
 Language files must already be present.
 Defaults to 'en'.
 - `--db-prefix=PREFIX` - The table prefix to use for this site in the database.
 Defaults to no prefix.
-- `--no-clean-urls` - Disable clean URLs.
+- `--no-clean-urls`, `-n` - Disable clean URLs.
-- `--auto` - Perform an automatic (i.e. non-interactive) installation.
+- `--auto`, `-a` - Perform an automatic (i.e. non-interactive) installation.
 Any options not explicitly provided to the command will use default values, except the database connection string which will always prompt when not provided.

 *Examples:*
 - `bee install` - Install Backdrop in interactive mode, providing information when prompted.